renatobdo/article-srmi/README.md

 https://colab.research.google.com/drive/14_yxdznEmBfWSZlacLPrH2acGV8eqcNb?usp=sharing

-# analytics
+# Analytics

 The datafile ClassificationByDomain.txt can be used to match keywords with articles_bytitle_and_abstract_and_Keywords_separatedbypipes.txt and categorize domain context.

 # Quality assessment rules

-Collected from parsifal software for systematic review You can find out more here: https://youtu.be/FJnIGx8MAgQ?si=iyxnJNykKtZxvlfl
+Collected from parsifal software for systematic review.

+You can find out more here: https://youtu.be/FJnIGx8MAgQ?si=iyxnJNykKtZxvlfl